LinuxSDA/Ciri-Xkcd-Comic-Downloader/README.md

 ### Things to know:
   - Works on both python 2 and 3
-  - Depends on BeautifulSoup and Requests.
+  - Depends on BeautifulSoup, wget and Requests.
   - Tested on linux.
 Should work on windows.
   - Path is current directory.